 Mint is a popular free online personal finance application from Intuit that offers a variety of easy-to-use financial planning and tracking tools.
 The online app is complemented by the free Mint mobile apps for iPad, iPhone, Android, and Windows mobile devices.

-Helpful personal finance tools such as budgeting, transaction tracking and categorization, and bill reminders make Mint ideal for many people, but the absence of an account reconciliation feature makes the app unusable for some.
+Helpful personal finance tools such as budgeting, transaction tracking, categorization, and bill reminders make Mint ideal for many people, but the absence of an account reconciliation feature makes the app unusable for some.
 The app is periodically updated with new, useful features, such as credit score tracking.
-The features mentioned here were accurate as of September 2018.
+The features mentioned here were available as of September 2018.

 Mint's navigation is broken down by overview, transactions, bills, budgets, goals, trends (reports), investments, and ways to save.
 From the overview page, you can view balances and the most recent transactions for all accounts, upcoming bills, activity alerts, financial reminders, budget spending details, financial goals, and more.